 Generally, 3.1 soundbars are great for dialogue-heavy content and are a good choice if that’s the kind of media you watch or listen to the most.

-Currently, both 3.1 and 5.1 models are widely available at various price points.
-However, there are differences in cost, performance quality, and usage between the two.
+Currently, 2.1, 3.1 and 5.1 models are all still widely available at various price points.
+However, there are differences in cost, performance quality, and usage between them.
 These are important to consider since not all users will benefit from or even want five-channel audio.

 Performance

-The biggest difference between 3.1 and 5.1 is the number of channels (and speakers) a soundbar has.
+The biggest difference between 2.1, 3.1 and 5.1 soundbars is the number of channels (and speakers) a soundbar has.
+2.1 soundbars have two channels (left and right).
 All 3.1 soundbars feature 3 channels of audio, nominally considered stereo (left and right) and center.
 They’re designed specifically for the clearest reproduction of dialogue, making them great for dialogue-heavy content.

 STAT: 5.1 sound was introduced by Kodak in 1990, but only in more recent years has it become common in home audio. (source)